 Positive airway pressure (PAP) devices are indicated for use in the treatment of sleep apnea.
-PAP devices may improve quality of life in patients with sleep apnea in adults.
-Close follow-up for PAP device usage and problems in patients with sleep apnea by appropriately trained health care providers is indicated to establish effective utilization patterns and remediate problems if needed.
+PAP devices may improve quality of life in individuals with sleep apnea in adults.
+Close follow-up for PAP device usage and problems in individuals with sleep apnea by appropriately trained health care providers is indicated to establish effective utilization patterns and remediate problems if needed.

 Obstructive Sleep Apnea